aldavigdis/connector-for-dk/readme.md

 #### The DK API documentation

-The DK API documentation is well known for being inaccurate and it seems to be written by two different programmers.
-They also don't seem to like each other very much.
+The DK API documentation is well known for being inaccurate and it seems to be written by two separate developers in different places.

 One version of it can be found at https://apidoc.dkplus.is/ and is generated using Postman.